Want a Two One-Sided Equivalence Test (TOST) in Excel?

 Equivalence test output

-All releases prior to July 2022 included a Box & Whisker output only.
+Releases prior to July 2022 included a Box and Whisker Plot.

 Define the two null and alternate Hypotheses for equivalence: